 If you are admitted, courses you listed on your application as in progress or planned must be completed with grades of C- or higher by the end of the spring 2020 term.
 You must also maintain your reported overall grade point average.
 If you earn a grade of D or F during your senior year, or if your grade point average drops below what was reported on your application, or if you misreported a required course, any offer of admission may be withdrawn.

 For information about SDSU's freshman admission requirements, please review the freshmen admission criteria.

-If you are denied admission, or if you miss an admission deadline, it is unlikely that our decision will be reversed on appeal.
+If you are denied admission, or if you miss an admission deadline, it is unlikely that our decision will be reversed on appeal unless you have serious and extenuating circumstances.
 Learn about our appeals process.

 Admission Status Check

 - Check your SDSU WebPortal for the latest information on your admission status.